lmns-solutions/arduino-interactive-lessons/advancedio/oled.md

 - The [Adafruit_SSD1306](https://github.com/adafruit/Adafruit_SSD1306) display driver library, which handles display communication, memory mapping, and low-level drawing routines
 - The [Adafruit_GFX](https://github.com/adafruit/Adafruit-GFX-Library) graphics library, which provides core graphics routines for all Adafruit displays like drawing points, lines, circles.

 Fortunately, the Arduino IDE makes library installation easy.
 We can do it right from the IDE itself.
-Follow our step-by-step [installation guide here](oled-libraries.md).
+Follow our step-by-step {% include tlink.html id='advancedio-oled-libraries' text='installation guide here' %}.

 ### Wiring the Adafruit OLED display